 The layering stamps from Altenew make really beautiful cards that look like you spent hours watercolouring them.
-I played with the Watercolour Wonders stamp set and came up with two distinctive different style of card.
+I played with the Watercolour Wonders stamp set and came up with two distinctly different style of card.

 To get used to how these stamps layer I just got out a sheet of mixed media cardstock and, using the guide that comes in the back of the stamp set, practised layering these stamps.

 The first card I made was the “Hello Lovely”.
-I used the three ink colours from Altenew.
+I use the three ink colours from Altenew.
 The buttercream ink is my lightest colour.
 The second layer was stamped with Caramel Toffee, and the third layer was stamped with Paper Bag.
 I love these crisp inks from Altenew!

-I used two of the leaf layering stamps to create a border of foilage around my flower.
+I used two of the leaf layering stamps to create a border of foliage around my flower.
 My lightest green is Frayed Leaf, the darkest is Forest Glade.
 I also wanted to try the hello die cut that matches with the Half Tone Hello Stamp set.

 I wanted to play with some of the smaller flower stamps and was inspired to make a bright floral background.

 Underneath this, I stamped “I appreciate your generosity” in Seedless Preserves on a strip of watercolour paper.
 To finish this card I rounded the corners on the stamped background and adhered it to a pale blue card base.